All regular season performances downtown at The Long Center, 701 Riverside Drive, Austin, TX 78704. For directions, click here.

 For other accessibility questions, please call the Long Center Guest Services office at (512) 457-5171

-Below you will find the 2013-2014 season seating chart with color-coded subscription price levels for performances at The Long Center.
-Please note that sections may vary per performance day.
+Below you will find the 2015-2016 Season seating chart with color-coded subscription price levels for performances at The Long Center.
 You can also download a complete detailed seating chart with row and seat numbers (PDF).

 What happens if I arrive late to the performance?

 We try our best to begin all performances on time.
 If you arrive late, you will not be allowed in the theater, but you can watch the performance over the monitors located throughout the lobby.

 Some performances — but not all — may have designated pauses, in which late arrivals can be seated at the discretion of the ushers.
 We recommend that you wait close to your seating area’s entrance so that we can seat you as soon as possible if there is a pause.